 (i) Include a copy of the amendment or a summary of the changes it will effect; or

 (ii) 1.
-Identify a Web site at which the amendment or a summary of the changes it will effect may be accessed; and
+Identify a website at which the amendment or a summary of the changes it will effect may be accessed; and

 2. Include a telephone number or an address where the stockholder may request a paper copy of the amendment or summary without charge.

-(e) The proposed amendment shall be approved by the stockholders of the corporation by the affirmative vote of two thirds of all the votes entitled to be cast on the matter.
+(f) Except as provided in subsection (b) of this section, the proposed amendment shall be approved by the stockholders of the corporation by the affirmative vote of two thirds of all the votes entitled to be cast on the matter.